UMass System Announces Plans for Online College

 In California, efforts to create an online community college have also raised concerns.
 Faculty and leaders at California’s existing community colleges worry that the new online college may simply end up duplicating courses and programs already on offer and drain their student body.

 It seems likely that at least some of the concerns expressed in Indiana and California may also be raised by UMass faculty.
 It also seems likely that questions will be posed about the new college’s start-up cost and delivery method.

-In an article about UMass’s announced plans to create a new online college, Mark Lieberman of Inside Higher Education, noted, “California allocated $100 million to fund its new online community college, as well as $20 million renewed annually.”
+In an article exploring UMass’s announced plans for a new online college, Mark Lieberman of Inside Higher Education, noted, “California allocated $100 million to fund its new online community college, as well as $20 million renewed annually.”
 Lieberman further reported that in the case of UMass, Meehan plans to draw on university reserves as the new online college takes off but to pay back any borrowed funds with interest at a later date.
 Despite the fact that Meehan has promised to pay back any funds borrowed to launch the college, it seems likely that faculty and students in the already beleaguered UMass system will question the wisdom of taking money out of the university’s operating budget to start a new online college at this time.
 If UMass opts to partner with an OPM, other questions will presumably be raised about what it means for a public university to partner with a for-profit online provider.
 As recently reported on eLearning Inside, some OPMs, such as 2U, take up to 65% of revenues for the services they provide.